 Women sisters in Christ, you must act your convictions.
 You who are called by the Lord, should listen to His voice alone.
 You should start and pastor churches – in your own home and/or in outlying places of your cities, towns and villages, in the will of Christ.

-As there is no scriptural basis for the modern attitude that generally prevails towards women, whether in the home, society or in the church, the only conclusion one can arrive at is that it is based on male desire for dominance as well as female contentment with such a subjection.
+As there is no scriptural basis for the modern attitude that generally prevails towards women, whether in the home, society or in the church, the only conclusion one can arrive at is based on male desire for dominance as well as female contentment which such a subjection.
 Men and women both, we need to aim for purposes of Jesus Christ for His own, whether n the home, society or in the church.
 Women must be uplifted to their rightful place beside, and not under the men!
 This being the case, there comes a call for general repentance from wrongful ways.
 “Let God arise, His enemies be scattered!”
+To scorn women is to act against God.

 Should there be any man or woman who has the call of the Lord to be a Pastor/Teacher or Evangelist, we trust you are fulfilling your ministry.
 If you are engaged in such and do not have credentials, we are willing to ordain you and give you credentials that are perfectly lawful and Christ honouring.
 One will be large enough to place on a wall and the other small enough to carry with you.
 There have been well over a dozen brothers and sisters who have received such credentials with the laying on of hands in confirmation of the call of God.
 Man can only recognize and ordain those whom Christ Himself has called and ordained and placed as Ministry Gifts in the Body of Christ.